 Back in Colombia, Álvarez and her co-defendants have so far been the only ones held accountable for Operation Gideon.

-"All I tried to do was help some Venezuelan soldiers who trusted and believed in Juan Guaidó's word when he asked them to join him on the right side of history," said Álvarez on the verge of tears as she rushes to finish the call before being returned to her dark cell.
+"All I tried to do was help some Venezuelan soldiers who trusted and believed in Juan Guaidó's word," said Álvarez on the verge of tears as she rushes to finish the call before being returned to her dark cell.
 "If I have to pay 15 years of jail for that, so be it."

 AP investigative researcher Randy Herschaft in New York contributed to this report.